nick946b/learngit/readme.txt

-Git is a sss control system.
+Git is a  control system.
 Git is free software.
-My life is very better.
+My life is so bad.